Aranyaa-k/Captcha-detection-using-CNN-lstm/README.md

 ## Conclusion

 This project emphasizes the need for more robust CAPTCHA systems, as traditional methods are susceptible to advancements in machine learning and computer vision.
 Moving forward, the goal is to develop a precise model capable of effectively handling diverse text-based captchas with varying lengths and image sizes.

-### Testing:
-The CNN+LSTM model was tested on 3 different datasets
-- Fisheye dataset of 10,000 images
-- Custom captcha dataset of 10,000 images
-- Standard captcha dataset of 10,000 images